 In September 2007 the Driving Standards Agency (DSA), an executive agency of the Department for Transport, updated the Highway Code for the first time in eight years.
-Smoking has now been added to a list of distractions listed in the code that already included:
+Smoking was subsequently added to a list of distractions listed in the code that already included:

 - Loud music